ShyamSundhar1411/My-SpringBoot-Playground/README.md

 - **Spring Security** (For secure authentication in relevant projects)
 - **H2 Database** (For local development and testing)
 - **JWT** (For token-based authentication in user authentication projects)
+- **GraphQL Java / Spring GraphQL** (For API layer in Meldora)
+- **REST clients** (WebClient/RestTemplate) for external API integration

 ---

 ## Features and Enhancements

-- All projects follow RESTful architecture and expose APIs for CRUD operations.
+- All projects follow RESTful architecture or GraphQL API design, exposing APIs for CRUD and complex queries.
-- Some projects include features like JWT-based authentication, pagination, and filtering.
+- Some projects include JWT-based authentication, pagination, filtering, and modular service layers.
-- Aimed at demonstrating best practices for Spring Boot applications, including clean code, validation, and API design.
+- Aimed at demonstrating best practices for Spring Boot applications, including clean code, validation, API design, and external API integration.

 ---